prpaskov/publicationBot/README.md

 - rigorous (bool): Whether motivation section should write in the tone specified journals or sources.
 Default is True.
 - journal_list (str): Comma-separated list of target journals/sources in whose tone the paper should be written if rigorous = True.
 Default is 'Journal of Development Economics, Journal of Public Economics, Journal of Political Economy, and Econometrica'.

-## Usage
-Initiate class pubBot from publicationBot, specifying the model (claude, chatgpt, or gemini) and, optionally, version, and temperature.
-The function write_paper takes in details for the paper premise and outputs a dictionary that contains each paper section, along with the full text and formatted full text.
-See run.ipynb for an example of use.
-The full paper is under 'paper_text' key in output dict from write_paper.

 ## Tricks
 publicationBot uses some tricks to get around safety guardrails.
 For example:
 - System: